DjangoForAll/Django-Course/Level_8/4_ORM_Capabilities/Content/Readme.md

-Lets take a better look at the ORM using the django shell, Django shell is simply the python interactive interpreter with django configured, since django is configured, you can interact with the Django ORM without any additional setup.
+Let's take a better look at the ORM using the Django shell, Django shell is simply the python interactive interpreter with Django configured, since Django is configured, you can interact with the Django ORM without any additional setup.

-To run the django shell run the following command in the root of the project:
+To run the Django shell run the following command in the root of the project:

 ```bash
 python manage.py shell
 ```

-Once this command executes, it should open up a python intreactive shell, you can now start interacting with the ORM.
+Once this command executes, it should open up a python interactive shell, you can now start interacting with the ORM.

-lets start with importing the Model Class we created earlier.
+let's start with importing the Model Class we created earlier.

 ```python
 from tasks.models import Task